 If you are traveling from the U.S., Canada or most European countries, you don’t need to apply for a visa to visit Ecuador as a tourist.
 All you need is a valid passport with availability for the next six months.
 To obtain full detailed information regarding financial solvency and required travel documents, please consult Immigration & Ecuadorian Visas.

 8. Cost of Living

 Though there are numerous indigenous languages spoken in Ecuador, the official language is Spanish.
 Many local residents may have basic understanding of English.
-However, to most travellers and expats, it is worthwhile to learn Spanish before departure.
+However, to most travelers and expats, it is worthwhile to learn Spanish before departure.

 10. Shopping and Nightlife

 Expats and visiting travelers have turned Cuenca into a vivid party city.
 The fancy nightlife, a shopper’s paradise…You will find perfect ceramics, excellent handicrafts and Panama hats here.
-Especially for the panama hats, they have always been made in Cuenca.
+Especially for the Panama hats, they have always been made in Cuenca.
 They vary greatly in price and quality.

 Expat Financial can source international health insurance for expatriates in Ecuador from large and respected international insurance companies.
 Please contact us today for a quote and to discuss your Ecuador expatriate insurance requirements.